kiwi0fruit/ultimate-question/articles/last_thursdayism.md

-# Modern sciense ontology is a Last Thursdayism implicitly
+# Modern sciense ontology is implicitly the Last Thursdayism

 ## (this doesn't diminish physics predictive power).